atoms-ufrj/playmol/doc/commands.md

 **Description**:

-This command creates Packmol input files or invokes Packmol to build a low-energy molecular packing inside a previously specified simulation box.
+This command invokes the [Packmol package] to:

+1. Build an overlap-free molecular packing by considering atoms as hard spheres.
+In this case, an overlap is considered to occur if the distance between any two atoms of distinct molecules is smaller than the sum of their radii.
+After a packing is successfully built, all atomic coordinates defined beforehand are deleted (as if a [reset] command was issued with option _xyz_) and fully replaced with the new Packmol-generated coordinates.

+2. Create input files so that the molecular packing can be produced by executing Packmol externally.

-The keywords _seed_, _tolerance_, and _nloops_ change the values of some parameters that affect Packmol's behavior.
-Different integer values for _seed_ tell Packmol to use different random number sequences for its packing algorithm.
-The parameter _tolerance_ is the minimum distance that atoms of distinct molecules must keep from each other in the final packing.
-The parameter _nloops_ is the maximum number of iterations to be carried out with the Packmol algorithm in a packing attempt.
+The keywords _seed_, _diameter_, and _nloops_ change the values of some parameters that affect the behavior of Packmol.

+The parameter _iseed_ is a seed for Packmol's pseudo-random number generator.
+Even with all other parameters unchanged, different values of _iseed_ will produce distinct random packings.
+It must be an integer number and its default value is _1234_.

+The parameter _D_ is the default atom diameter, that is, the diameter to be assigned to all atom types except those whose diameters have been explicitly defined using the [diameter] command.
+It must be a nonnegative real number and its default value is _2.5_.
+This might be a suitable value for all-atom models when distances are expressed in Angstroms.

+The parameter _N_ is the maximum number of iterations allowed for the Packmol algorithm.
+If this number is exceeded, then a packing attempt is considered as unsuccessful.
+It must be a positive integer number and its default value is _50_.

-The parameter _retry_ is a reduction factor.
-If its value is 1.0, Playmol will invoke Packmol only once with the specified tolerance and will produce a warning message if the packing fails.
-If _retry_ is smaller than 1.0, then Playmol will invoke Packmol as many times as necessary to achieve a successful packing, with tolerance being iteratively multiplied by the value of _retry_ at each new attempt.
+The parameter _factor_ is a diameter reduction factor.
+It must satisfy 0.0 &lt; _factor_ &le; 1.0 and its default value is 1.0.
+If _factor_ = 1.0, then Packmol will be invoked only once with the specified atom diameters and will produce an error message if the packing attempt fails.
+Otherwise, Packmol will be invoked as many times as necessary to achieve a successful packing, with all atom diameters being iteratively multiplied by the value of _factor_ at each new attempt.

-The keywords _fix_, _copy_, and _pack_ require the index of an existing molecule for which at least one set of atomic coordinates have been defined using the command [build].
-The first of these sets of coordinates will be used as a rigid-body model for translation or replication.
-Only a few exceptions can work without previously defined coordinates.
-Monoatomic molecules never require them.
-In the case of diatomic and triatomic molecules, if no coordinates were previously defined, Playmol will try to guess them by supposing that the involved [bond_type]'s and [angle_type] describe harmonic potentials, with their second parameters being the equilibrium bond distances and angle value (in degrees).
+The keywords _fix_, _copy_, and _pack_ require specifying an existing molecule.
+Except in a few special cases, such molecule must have already been instantiated (see the [Playmol Basics] section).
+In this case, the first sets of atomic coordinates previously provided for such molecule will be used to define a rigid-body that can undergo replications, translations, and rotations.
+The special cases, which might not require previous instantiation, are: (1) monoatomic molecules, (2) diatomic molecules whose involved [bond_type] describes a harmonic potential, and (3) triatomic molecules whose involved [bond_type] and [angle_type] both describe harmonic potentials.
+In these cases, Playmol will consider the second [bond_type]'s attribute as an equilibrium distance and the second [angle_type]'s attribute as an equilibrium angle (in degrees).

+A molecule specification for the _fix/copy/pack_ keywords can be done in either of the following
+ways:

-__Important__: the command [write] with its option _summary_ can be very useful for checking out the indexes of the molecules, which are required to use the keywords mentioned above.
+1. By directly employing the numerical index of the compound.
+The command [write], with its option _summary_, can be helpful for checking the indexes of the existing ones.
+One may note, however, that these indexes are dynamical (please see the [bond] command)

+, but packmol index
+specifications do not update accordingly.

+2.

 The usage of each keyword _fix_, _copy_, or _pack_ is:

-* fix <index> <x> <y> <z>: makes a copy of Molecule _index_ with its geometric center located at the provided coordinate (_x_, _y_, _z_), keeping its original orientation.
+	fix <molecule> <x> <y> <z>

+This makes a copy of a molecule and, while keeping the original orientation, places its geometric center at the provided coordinate (_x_, _y_, _z_).

+	copy <molecule> <N>

-* copy <index> <N>: makes _N_ copies of Molecule _index_ in random positions, but keeping the original orientation (i.e. all _N_ copies will be aligned in the final packing).
-This is useful for packing long molecules.
+This makes _N_ copies of a molecule in random positions, but keeping the original orientation (i.e. all _N_ copies will be aligned to each other in the final packing).
+This is useful for facilitating the packing of elongated molecules.

+	pack <molecule> <N>

-* pack <index> <N>: makes _N_ copies of Molecule _index_ in random positions and with random orientations.
+This makes _N_ copies of a molecule in random positions and with random orientations.

 The keyword _action_ is used to create Packmol input files or to invoke Packmol.
 The following options are available:

+	action execute

-* __execute__: this option calls Packmol to build the desired molecular packing.
+This option calls Packmol to build the desired molecular packing.
 It requires the previous definition of a simulation [box].
 Moreover, it requires that at least one keyword _fix_, _copy_, or _pack_ has appeared in a previous packmol command or appears in the same packmol command, either before or after the keyword _action_.
 If the parameter _retry_ is currently equal to 1.0 (its default value), then Packmol will do only one packing attempt with the specified _tolerance_ and produce a warning message in case such attempt fails.
 If _retry_ is smaller than 1.0, then Packmol will keep trying until a successful attempt is achieved, with _tolerance_ being iteratively multiplied by the _retry_ value at each new attempt.
-IMPORTANT: if packing succeeds, then the current list of atomic coordinates is replaced by the new coordinates generated by Packmol.
+IMPORTANT: if the packing succeeds, then the current list of atomic coordinates is replaced by the new coordinates generated by Packmol.
 After that, the command [write] can be used to create a LAMMPS configuration file with the attained packing.

+	action setup

-* __setup__: this option generates an input file named _packmol.inp_ and coordinate files _molecule-x.inp_, where _x_ is the index of each involved molecule.
+This option generates an input file named _packmol.inp_ and coordinate files _molecule-x.inp_, where _x_ is an index for each involved molecule.
 These files are prepared for running Packmol externally in order to generate a file _packmol-output.xyz_ containing the final packing if the algorithm succeeds with the given tolerance.
 For illustration, one may notice that a successful use of the packmol command with options _retry 1.0 action execute_ would have exactly the same result as the following sequence of commands:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 packmol 	action setup